-If you're not keen on spending money on subscription-based streaming video services like Netflix and Hulu, there's a growing number of alternative options that provide free, ad-supported movies and TV shows.
-Crackle and Tubi are two of the biggest current options, and you can also add Pluto TV to that pile.
+Not keen on spending money on subscription-based streaming video services like Netflix and Hulu?
+There's a growing number of alternative options that provide free, ad-supported movies and TV shows.
+Crackle and Tubi are two of the biggest current options – and now you can also add Pluto TV to that pile.

 That said, Pluto TV does things a bit differently than those other services by bringing together a wide array of content, including web-based and bespoke channels curated from licensed TV shows, as well as movie "channels" with on-demand films.

-Despite the unique approach, the end result is the same: Pluto TV offers a large amount of streaming content, it's available to watch on a lot of different devices, and it's completely free of charge.
+Despite its unique approach, Pluto TV offers a large amount of streaming content, it's available to watch on a lot of different devices, and it's completely free of charge.

 How much does Pluto TV cost?

 Nothing!
 It costs nothing at all.
 You don't even need to sign up for an account to start using Pluto TV: the first time you click over to Pluto TV's website or load up one of the apps, you'll have a channel up and running right away.

 Pluto TV is entirely ad-supported, and you'll encounter these commercials in different ways while watching.
 At times, I've fired up the website and watched 2-3 minutes' worth of ads before the content started - or occasionally after flipping channels.
 In other cases, the streams started right away without any sort of commercials preempting the movie or TV show.

 The streaming TV channels have their usual commercial breaks every so often, and if you're watching something and click to go back earlier in the content, you might be forced to watch a couple minutes of ads before playback resumes.